mobilemind/OpenInlets/README.md

 ## Version Notes

-3.4.0 adds "fyi" bookmarklet, removes deprecated 1Password bookmarklets
+3.4.0 adds "FYI" bookmarklet, removes deprecated 1Password bookmarklets

 3.3.0 updates Linklighter 1.1.0, UtmStrip 1.7.0, and x-man 1.10 to ask to copy
 their results to the clipboard